dyhes/zulip/docs/outreach/apply.md

-- Construct [coherent, mergeable commits](../contributing/version-control.md#commit-discipline), with clear commit messages that follow the [Zulip commit style guide](../contributing/version-control.md#commit-messages).
+- Construct [coherent, mergeable commits](../contributing/version-control.md#commit-discipline), with clear commit messages that follow the [Aloha commit style guide](../contributing/version-control.md#commit-messages).
 More broadly, clear communication on your pull request will make your work stand out.